brockwhittaker/yFinanceData/README.md

 }
 ```

-The values are floats so there' no need for parsing.
+The values are mostly floats so there's no need for parsing.
+The only non-floats are volume (expressed in integer of full trades), and the date (a string in MM-DD-YYYY format).

+###Demo
+A full working demo that is the same as `test.html` is currently live [on my site](http://www.lavancier.com/yFinance/test.html).
+To check out the results, go into console and check out the variable `data`.

+Any questions or concerns, email me at [brock@lavancier.com](brock@lavancier.com).